 We also note that in this experiment, the heart rate was not a key determining factor as a data source.
 This was a very intricate set up with a large amount of excessive equipment, since it was to simulate a virtual environment.
 A lot of data samples were taken from various sources, allowing the increased accuracy without the high dependence on HRV – something that is not common.

 In the other three cases, we use a less complex form of machine learning and less equipment than the previous example.
 We notice that despite the complexity of algorithms, we end up with a lower accuracy.
-One example is a 83% accuracy when still detecting heart condition, muscle tension and respiration [19].
+One example is 83% accuracy when still detecting heart condition, muscle tension and respiration [19].
 This used a non-linear Volterra series to establish stress levels.
 In the same way that the charge of a battery deteriorates over time, we note that the heart signals observed over time from the heart monitor has varying importance.
 This procedure of detecting stress, in particular, places a higher importance on HRV than the other factors.
 Therefore, we can appreciate machine learning as an important factor, as well as the other factors that determine stress that are not weighted as importantly.

 Respiration was the second most prominent factor in these determinations.
 Namely, in non-mobile-phone applications, we notice its use in [20] as a very good example.
 However, this uses an undiscussed hardware – ECG and GSRs.
 These are highly accurate pieces of equipment that can be used to detect one’s conductivity of the skin.
 This has a strong correlation with sweating, a symptom of stress.
 This is due to the high electrolyte content of sweat – hence dry skin has a much higher resistance than wet skin.
 The difference is significant enough to detect a change in.